 As Vice President of Red Hook Capital, Marisa Quintanar brings a deep understanding of community politics and school facilities to Reframe.
 She was the former business development manager for EdTec-Southern California, a back office operations provider that works with public schools around the country.
 She also served as the Regional Director of Policy and Advocacy for the California Charter Schools Association (CCSA).
 In this capacity, she represented over 250 schools throughout the greater LA area as they navigated the Prop 39 facilities process.
 Marisa previously worked for the East LA Community Corporation (ELACC), a nonprofit housing developer that provides wrap-around services for low-income Boyle Heights residents.
 She started her career as a high school English teacher at El Monte High School.

 Litigation Associate | Skadden, Arps, Slate, Meagher & Flom LLP

-Doug is a litigation associate at the law firm of Skadden, Arps, Slate, Meagher & Flom LLP in Los Angeles.
+Doug Smith is a litigation associate at the law firm of Skadden, Arps, Slate, Meagher & Flom LLP in Los Angeles.
 He holds a Law degree from the William & Mary School of Law, and a Master’s degree in International Political Economics and Bachelor’s degrees in Politics and in International Economics and Finance from the Catholic University of America.
 Previously he has worked for the Federal Home Loan Mortgage Corporation (Freddie Mac), the Federal Deposit Insurance Corporation (FDIC), the Executive Office of the President’s Council of Economic Advisers, the United States Department of Justice, and the United States Congress.
 He has also served as a law clerk to Beverly B. Martin of the United States Court of Appeals for the Eleventh Circuit and the Honorable Richard L. Gabriel and Monica M. Márquez of the Colorado Supreme Court.

 Luis de la Fuente